 If there is any truth to the expression, "a picture is worth a thousand words", then here is the evidence.
 Let these pictures speak for themselves about the masters who crafted such lasting expressions in stone, wood, mortar, clay, textile (lace), oil and ink.
-Indeed, if you visit just about any town, and wander through the cobbled alley ways, there is no telling what your camera will find, or what stories those images will later conjure...
-To the patient observer, and sincere searcher, a further reward awaits inside the many galleries, old book stores, and museums.
+Indeed, if you visit just about any town, to wander through cobbled alley ways, there is no telling what your camera will find, or what stories those images will later conjure...
+To the patient observer, and dedicated searcher, further rewards wait inside the many galleries, old book stores, and museums.

-People are everywhere.
-In case you haven't already noticed, it's not easy to find places where you won't see them.
-Although we are rather averse to crowds, there is never enough time in life to spend in the company of those people we call family and friends.
-One of my daughter's story books, "Lu and Swamp Ghost", makes the case that "you're not poor if you have family and at least one good friend".
+People are everywhere, in case you haven't already noticed.
+It's not easy to find places where you won't see them.
+Although we are rather averse to crowds, there is never enough time in life to spend in the company of those we love.
+One of our children's favorite books, "Lu and Swamp Ghost", makes the case that "you're not poor if you have family and at least one good friend".
 Thus, this page is dedicated to a few of the many people we are blessed to call our friends.

-For the moment this will be the final page in our Photo Album.
-In many ways it encompasses all the previous pages, since quite often Events Happen, wherever there are mysterious Castles, wonderous Nature, playful Art & Architecture, and lots of loving People.
-So here you will find, as the culmination of all the above, some of the Events we were fortunate to capture.
+In many ways events encompass all the previous pages, since events happen wherever there are mysterious Castles, wondrous Nature, playful Art & Architecture, and life loving People.
+This is the culmination of all the above, the events we were fortunate to participate.